 If you find that none of your current texts include the perspectives of LGBTQ people, look for options that are relevant to your students' lives and that pair well with other texts your students will encounter.
-For a list of children's and young adult books featuring LGBTQ characters and themes, download Appendix A at tolerance.org/lgbtq-guide.
+For a list of children's and young adult books featuring LGBTQ characters and themes, download Appendix A at tolerance.org/ lgbtq-guide.

 Remember: Students benefit from seeing their experiences reflected, or mirrored, in a text, and from empathizing with perspectives different from their own-using the reading as a window to better connect with and appreciate others.
-Students can also practice their literacy and analysis skills by determining if an author or narrator in a text echoes their own experience (mirror), or iltolerance.org/classroom-resources/texts lustrates the perspective of people whose identities differ from their own (window).
+Students can also practice their literacy and analysis skills by determining if an author or narrator in a text echoes their own experience (mirror), or illustrates the perspective of people whose identities differ from their own (window).
+Do not undermine this positive representation by labeling the texts as "mature" or "controversial."

-The TT Perspectives Text Library offers a selection of readings that address LGBTQ experiences, including photos, cartoons, fiction stories and informational nonfiction, all accompanied by discussion questions.
+The TT Perspectives Text Library offers a selection of readings that address LGBTQ experiences, including photos, cartoons, fiction stories and informational nonfiction, all accompanied by discussion questions. tolerance.org/classroom-resources/texts